airbytehq/airbyte/docs/integrations/destinations/mssql.md

 #### Output schema

+{% hint style="warning" %}
+Tables in MSSQL destinations will be prefixed by `_airbyte_raw` due to the fact that MSSQL does not currently support basic normalization.
+This prefix cannot be removed and this is normal behavior.
+{% endhint %}

 Each stream will be output into its own table in SQL Server.
 Each table will contain 3 columns:

 * `_airbyte_ab_id`: a uuid assigned by Airbyte to each event that is processed.
 The column type in SQL Server is `VARCHAR(64)`.